yjaaidi/Chaos/documentation/Technique/migrationScript.md

 Modify the script
 ---------------------
-Modify the first line to a understandable title.
+Modify the first line to an understandable title.
 This script generated automatically may have some useless elements, you can remove them and keep useful elements only

 Test the script